spham395/08-C-Programming/02 Variables/01 Coding-style-guide.md

 # Coding Style Guide

-This is a general style guide.
+This is a generic coding style guide.
 Different guides will be released for different languages.
 The entire guide won't apply to every section.
 Newly applicable sections will be covered in each objective.
 The **requirements** section will be evaluated during all Progress Checks.
 The **recommended** section will NOT be evaluated but do represent best practices.

 ### Requirements